Jai0808-spec/OS_Project/README.md

 #  OS Project: Scheduling and Memory Management Simulation

+This repository is where processes stop waiting and memory stops wasting.

 ##  Project Overview

 This project implements and simulates core algorithms from Operating Systems (OS) and demonstrates their practical relevance by integrating with system-level data from a Linux environment.